emerconnelly/sysadmin/README.md

 # sysadmin
-System Administration tools -- use at your own risk
+SysOps tools - use at own risk